qunitjs/qunitjs.com/pages/upgrade-guide-2.x.md

 ```

-## Removed and modified `QUnit` methods and properties
+## Removed and modified QUnit methods and properties

+A few methods and properties in the `QUnit` namespace have been modified or removed.

 ### Replace `QUnit.done = callback` with `QUnit.done( callback )` for all reporting callbacks

-For several versions of QUnit before 2.0, custom reporters can be registered by calling the appropiate methods, passing a callback.
+For several versions of QUnit before 2.0, custom reporters could be registered by calling the appropiate methods with a callback function.
 If your code still uses the old approach of overwriting a property on the `QUnit` object, replace that by calling the method instead.

-This applies to all reporting callbacks, in alphabetic order: `begin`, `done`, `log`, `moduleDone`, `moduleStart()`, `testDone`, `testStart`.
+This applies to all reporting callbacks, specifically: `begin`, `done`, `log`, `moduleDone`, `moduleStart()`, `testDone`, `testStart`.

 Before: